jennifer-dickinson/3D_CA/README.md

 The purpose of this program is to provide an easy way to simulate centralized and decentralized collision avoidance in autonomous unmanned aerial vehicles(UAV) and provide an easy to work with modular platform to implement and test collision avoidance algorithms.

-## Authors
+## Author
 3D_CA was developed as part of the undergraduate research experience at Auburn University during the Summer 2016 SMART UAV research program.

-The script was written by Jennifer Salas with contributions by Patrick Perez and William McKnight.
+The script was written by Jennifer Salas.

 ## Running the script
 This script is meant to be as diverse as possible and therefore has no restrictions on the operating system or external library dependencies, although if needed this may change in the future.
 The current version uses Python 2.6.9.
 Attempts to upgrade to 3.5 results in slowed performance when running in decentralized mode.